-Contact List Menu 8.1
+Contact List

 - 1. When the idle screen is displayed, press the right soft key [Names]. - 2.
 Press the left soft key [Select]. - 1 Note You can also scroll through the Address Book from the beginning, in idle mode with the flip cover open, by pressing the down navigation key directly. - 3.
-If you want to edit, delete, copy an entry, or to add the voice to one, select [Options]. - 4.
-Once you have found the required entry, press the to dial the number. - View Detail: To view in detail the selected name. - Delete: You can delete an entry. - Write Text Message: You can write a text message.
-For further details, see page 46. - Write Multimedia Message: You can write a multimedia message.
-For further details, see page 57. - Edit: You can edit the name, mobile number, home number, office number, E-mail, group, memo and picture by press the left soft key [Select]. - Copy To Phone: You can copy an entry from SIM to phone. - Copy To SIM: You can copy an entry from Phone to SIM. - Voice Tag: You can add voice to the entry or change the voice tag. - Main Number: You can select the main number out of your mobile, home or office numbers.
+If you want to edit, delete, copy an entry, select [Options]. - 4.
+Once you have found the required entry, press the to dial the number - View Detail: To view in detail the selected name - Delete: You can delete an entry. - Write Text Message: You can write a text message.
+For further details, see page 43. - Write Multimedia Message: You can write a multimedia message.
+For further details, see page 54. - Edit: You can edit the name, mobile number, home number, office number, E-mail, group and memo by press the left soft key [Select]. - Copy To Phone: You can copy an entry from SIM to Phone. - \bullet Copy To SIM: You can copy an entry from Phone to SIM. - Main Number: You can select the main number out of your mobile, home or office numbers.
 Choose the one that is most often used.
 The main number will be displayed first, if you set this.